 You’ll be called back into the MUP once approved.
 At that time, your fingerprints and signature will be taken.
 Your application fee will also be due at this time.
 The MUP officer will give you a payment slip that you’ll take to a nearby bank to pay.
 Bring the receipt back to MUP to show proof of payment.

 In exchange, the police will give you a white card that you will need to present to pick up your residence card, so DO NOT LOSE IT.

 You’ll then need to wait another 3 weeks for your residence card to be made.
 You may or may not be called to pick it up, so good rule of thumb is to go 21 days to the day or after.

-The length of your permit may vary.
-Some spouses have received 5-year permits and some have received 1-year permits, that must be renewed annually.
-If you must renew annually, you will not need to re-provide all the same items.
+You will be granted a 1-year permit, that must be renewed annually.
+When you renew, you will not need to re-provide all the same items.
 Two months prior to your permit’s expiration, return to the police to renew.
 You’ll need to complete a new form, confirm you still have health insurance and reconfirm your proof of financial funds.
 Usually that is enough to complete your renewal application.

-After 5 years passes, you become eligible to apply for permanent residency.
-You may read about how to apply for permanent residency here.
+After completing 5 full years on temporary residence, you are eligible to apply for permanent residency.
+You may read about the transition to permanent residence here and how to apply for permanent residency here.

 Please note that you MUST have a valid permit at all times.
-This means that you need to go 2 months prior to the expiration of your permit to request an extension of your temporary permit so that you may apply for permanent residency once you hit the 5-year mark as the process for permanent residency takes much longer than temporary residency.
+This means that you need to go 2 months prior to the expiration of your permit to start the application for a new one.